OXY2DEV/intro.nvim/README.md

 >[!IMPORTANT]
-> This plugin wull **not** be updated(most likely).
-Making this plugin I have understood the limitations of myself and neovim.
+> This plugin will **not** be updated(most likely).
+Making this plugin, I have understood the limitations of myself and neovim.
 > The whole plugin was basically kept together with duct tape for the most part.
 Even though I tried my best, I couldn't make the plugin as good as I wanted.
 > The animation system is **very** primitive.
 The plugin isn't fast.
 > The plugin can randomly crash on update(when `lazy.nvim` is used).
 Plus the code is basically spaghetti.